What do we mean by a well-mannered dog? And why does it matter? Dogs don’t come to our homes pre-programmed with polite social behaviour or habits.

 Congratulations on your new puppy!
 Puppies arrive in our homes as sweet cuddly living beings… but who knew they could also be land sharks that chew and bite everything in sight?
 And how do we teach these little sharks what our cues mean for ‘Sit’, ‘Come’ and ‘Lie Down’?
 How do we help puppies mature into well-mannered dogs?

-Here is where we focus our training for puppies to build their skills and confidence:
+Here is where we focus our puppy training to build their skills and confidence:

 - Socialisation – building up positive experiences to new things and people, positive associations with handling and grooming